 If your definition of the problem is vague, it's hard to know where your solution should start.
-For example, it might be hard to even start problemsolving if you say, "I hate my home!"
-A more precise definition might be, "My commute is too long and I always come home stressed out and exhausted."
+For example, it would be hard to solve a credit card problem if you say, "I have money problems."
+A more precise definition might be, "I don't have enough money to pay the minimum credit card payment."